wingbender/trail_scraper/README.md

 # Trail Scraper

-Web scraper to extract trails from www.wikiloc.com
+Web scraper to extract trails from www.wikiloc.com and find nearby images from www.Flickr.com using their API.

 ## Getting Started